Skip to main content

-Grant Yuki access to your Snowflake account
+Grant Yuki Access to Your Snowflake Account

 This guide explains how to grant Yuki secure, metadata-only access to your Snowflake account.
 You'll create a dedicated service user, role, and warehouse, and authenticate Yuki using a key pair.

-💡 Note: You don’t need to run these steps manually - our onboarding wizard will walk you through each step.
+You don't need to run these steps manually - our onboarding wizard will walk you through each step.

 1. Network Policy (Optional)

-If your Snowflake account uses a network policy, create one that allows Yuki’s IPs.
+If your Snowflake account uses a network policy, create one that allows Yuki's IPs:

 USE SCHEMA DATABASE_NAME.SCHEMA_NAME;